-To replace the windshield wiper blade:
+To replace the wiper blade:

-1. Pull the windshield wiper assembly away from the windshield.
+1. Pull the wiper assembly away from the windshield.

-- 2. Press the button in the middle of the wiper arm connector, and pull the wiper blade away from the arm connector. - 3.
-Remove the wiper blade. - 4.
+- Lift up on the latch in the middle of the wiper blade where the wiper arm attaches. - With the latch open, pull the wiper blade down toward the windshield far enough to release it from the J-hooked end of the wiper arm. - 4.
+Remove the wiper blade. - 5.
 Reverse Steps 1-3 for wiper blade replacement.